moosetechnology/moosetechnology.github.io/moose-wiki/Developers/predefinedEntities.md

 Some common entities (like Packages) are also proposed, precomposed with common traits.
 Here we list all currently available traits.

-FamixNG is still under development, and the library of available traits is subject to change.
+FamixNG is under continuous development, and the library of available traits is subject to change.
-The following should nevertheless help users make sense of the more than one hundred traits available.
+The following should nevertheless help users make sense of the more than 130 traits available.

+We will first present the different [Association Traits](#categories-of-trait) that are used, some adding very specific properties, some working in group,...
+Then we will show how some of these [traits are composed](#putting-it-all-together) to make more complex entities.
+We finish by presenting the traits for [modelling genericity](#genericity) which is a complex issue.

 ## Categories of traits